-More activism from shareholders is required in today’s business climate that is Pro industry self-regulation (see 2008 Financial Crisis), lacks powerful regulatory institutions (see SEC Bernie Madoff, ENRON) and governments that are powerfully lobbied by the wealthy in the interests of the wealthy.
+More activism from shareholders is required in today’s business climate.
+The industry cannot self-regulate (see 2008 Financial Crisis).
+We lack powerful regulatory institutions (see SEC Bernie Madoff, ENRON).
+Governments are powerfully lobbied by the wealthy in the interests of the wealthy.
 This article shares a recent history of failure and corruption and how activist investors can play a positive role.

 What is an Activist Investor?

-Activist investors are those people or companies who purchase a 5% stake in a company so they are able to voice their concerns at or begin to influence the direction, decision making or running of a company.
+Activist investors are those people or companies who purchase a 5% stake in a company, so they can voice their concerns or begin to influence the direction, decision making, or running of a company.

 They tend to target companies that are being run badly or are not operating in the best interests of the shareholders in mind.
-The growth of activity of activist investors has increased hugely over the last 30 years and more so in the last 7 years since the financial crisis.
+The growth of activist investors’ activity has increased hugely over the last 30 years and more so in the last 7 years since the financial crisis.

 Why has Activist Investing grown so quickly?

 Lehman Brothers and even the Bernie Madoff Ponzi Scheme scandal are other great examples of lack of governance and even lazy money.
-I read the book “No One Would Listen by Harry Markopolis “ and found it to be a compelling synopsis of the lack of power of the SEC and a great example of what the Economist calls “Lazy Money”.
-Lazy money refers to investors and funds who invest in companies without doing due diligence on the how well the company is run.
+I read the book “No One Would Listen by Harry Markopolos “ and found it to be a compelling synopsis of the lack of power of the SEC and a great example of what the Economist calls “Lazy Money.”
+Lazy money refers to investors and funds who invest in companies without doing due diligence on how well they are run.

 How can Activist Investors benefit the Individual Investor?

-Company boards and management over time can become lazy, entrenched and lose their innovative edge.
+Company boards and management over time can become lazy, entrenched, and lose their innovative edge.
 They may be running a good business badly or running a good business and hoarding the generated wealth without distributing the gains to shareholders (See Carl Icahn’s Letter to Apple CEO Tim Cook).
-Good Activist Investors seek to drive improvement in the way the companies are run, trim off the fat and get the company lean and efficient or simply ensure that the money sloshing around in the company finances are distributed back to investors if not used for good growth opportunities.
+Good Activist Investors seek to drive improvement in how the companies are run, trim off the fat and get the company lean and efficient or ensure that the money sloshing around in the company finances are distributed back to investors if not used for good growth opportunities.

 Where governmental oversight fails, activist investors have a role to play to shine a light on the dark practices of seedy boards.